The Yankee: Background

 John Neal grew up in Portland, Maine (then the District of Maine), and later lived in Boston, then Baltimore, where he pursued a dual career in law and literature following the bankruptcy of his dry goods business in 1816.
 After gaining national recognition as a critic, poet, and novelist, he sailed to London, where he wrote for British magazines and served as Jeremy Bentham's secretary.

-Upon returning to his native Portland in 1827, Neal was confronted by community members who were offended by his literary work in the preceding years: the unsympathetic depiction of his hometown in his semi-autobiographical novel Errata (1823), the way he depicted New England dialect and customs in his novel Brother Jonathan (1825), and his criticism of American writers in Blackwood's Magazine (1824–1825).
+Upon returning to his native Portland in 1827, Neal was confronted by community members who were offended by his literary work in the preceding years: the unsympathetic depiction of his hometown in his semi-autobiographical novel Errata (1823), the way he depicted New England dialect and customs in his novel Brother Jonathan (1825), and the criticism in his American Writers series in Blackwood's Magazine (1824–1825).
 Residents posted inflammatory broadsides calling Neal "a panderer for scandal against the country that nourished him" and a "renegado" who "basely traduced his native town and country for hire".
 Neal experienced verbal taunting and physical violence in the streets and an attempt to block his admission to the local bar association, though he had been a practicing lawyer in Baltimore (1820–1823).
 In the second half of 1827, he pursued several projects to further his personal goals and to vindicate himself to his local community.
 He joined the bar despite opposition, founded Maine's first athletic program, and established The Yankee.
 The first issue was published on January 1, 1828.

 The idea came from a local bookseller who urged Neal shortly after his return to Portland to establish a new magazine or newspaper.
 Neal initially refused, not wanting to be the financial backer of his literary undertaking.
 The bookseller then offered to publish the periodical if Neal would serve as editor, which Neal accepted.
 Subscription to the new weekly magazine cost $3 a year, or $2.50 paid in advance.

-The Yankee was Maine's first literary periodical and one of America's first cultural publications.
+The Yankee was Maine's first literary magazine and one of America's first cultural publications.
 Controversial at the time for its lack of association with any political party or interest group, it was a precursor for the independent American press that was established later in the century.
 When asked why he would establish such a magazine outside a major city, Neal said, "We mean to publish in Portland.
 Whatever the people of New-York, or Boston or Philadelphia or Baltimore might say, Portland is the place for us."